luyangzhao/luyangzhao.github.io/_pages/about.md

 _What abstractions are necessary to describe a task?_
 _When does a robot even know that the task is now completed?_

-In a quest to find answers to the above questions, I am currently a PhD student at [ETH Zurich](https://ethz.ch/en.html) advised by [Marco Hutter](http://www.rsl.ethz.ch/the-lab/people/person-detail.html?persid=121911), and a Research Scientist at [NVIDIA Research](https://www.nvidia.com/en-us/research/).
+In a quest to find answers to the above questions, I fefeeaefafam currently a PhD student at [ETH Zurich](https://ethz.ch/en.html) advised by [Marco Hutter](http://www.rsl.ethz.ch/the-lab/people/person-detail.html?persid=121911), and a Research Scientist at [NVIDIA Research](https://www.nvidia.com/en-us/research/).
 I also closely collaborate with [Animesh Garg](https://animesh.garg.tech/) at the [University of Toronto](https://web.cs.toronto.edu/).

 Over the past few years, I have had the opportunity to work with some amazing robotic groups.
 I have been a visiting student researcher at [Vector Institute](https://vectorinstitute.ai/),